-There are eight Core Courses that are compulsory for all the students of M.A.
-JMC over the two-year period.
+There are ten core courses that are compulsory for all the students of M. A. JMC over the two-year period.
+These are:

-M.A.
 JMC 101 Theories of Communication

-M.A.
 JMC 102 News Reporting

-M.A.
+JMC 104 History of Media

 JMC 201 Introduction to Television Production

-M.A.
 JMC 202 Editing and Print Production

-M.A.
+JMC 206 Culture and Communication

 JMC 301 Media Research

-M.A.
 JMC 302 Advertising and Marketing Communication

-M.A.
+JMC 402 Media Policy, Laws and Ethics

 JMC 401/405 Dissertation or Documentary Production

-M.A.
-JMC 402 Media laws and Policy